Close

 Step 3: Complete Application Forms

-Fill out all required forms completely and accurately.
-Double-check personal information, travel dates, and supporting documentation references.
+Begin the online application process by entering your email address, which you must be able to access to continue the application.
+Review the visa requirements carefully before proceeding with your application.
+Fill out all required forms completely and accurately, double-checking personal information, travel dates, and supporting documentation references.
 Incomplete applications cause significant delays.

 Step 5: Pay Required Fees